Mary Ann Shadd: Civil War and postbellum activism

 Between 1855 and 1856, Shadd traveled in the United States as an anti-slavery speaker, advocating for full racial integration through education and self-reliance.
-In her speeches, she advised all blacks to insist on fair treatment and if all else failed, to take legal action.
+In her speeches, she advised all blacks to insist on fair treatment, and to take legal action if necessary.

-She sought to participate in the 1855 Philadelphia Colored Convention, but women had never been permitted to attend, and the assembly had to debate whether to let her sit as a delegate.
+Shadd sought to participate in the 1855 Philadelphia Colored Convention, but women had never been permitted to attend, and the assembly had to debate whether to let her sit as a delegate.
 Her advocacy of emigration made her a controversial figure and she was only admitted by a slim margin of 15 votes.
 According to Frederick Douglass's Paper, although she gave a speech at the Convention advocating for emigration, she was so well-received that the delegates voted to give her ten more minutes to speak.
 However, her presence at the convention was largely elided from the minutes, likely because she was a woman.

 In 1856, she married Thomas F. Cary, a Toronto barber who was also involved with the Provincial Freeman.
-She had a daughter named Sarah and a son named Linton.
+They had a daughter named Sarah and a son named Linton.

-In 1858, she was a member of the Chatham Vigilance Committee that sought to prevent former slaves from being returned to the United States and brought back into slavery, such as the case of Sylvanus Demarest.
+In 1858, Shadd was a member of the Chatham Vigilance Committee that sought to prevent former slaves from being returned to the United States and brought back into slavery, such as in the case of Sylvanus Demarest.

 After her husband died in 1860, Shadd Cary and her children returned to the United States.
-During the Civil War, at the behest of the abolitionist Martin Delany, she served as a recruiting officer to enlist black volunteers for the Union Army in the state of Indiana.
+During the American Civil War, at the behest of the abolitionist Martin Delany, she served as a recruiting officer to enlist black volunteers for the Union Army in the state of Indiana.

 After the Civil War, she taught in black schools in Wilmington.
 She then returned to Washington, D.C., with her daughter, and taught for fifteen years in the public schools.
-She then attended Howard University School of Law and graduated at the age of 60 in 1883, becoming only the second black woman in the United States to earn a law degree.
+She then attended Howard University School of Law and graduated at the age of 60 in 1883, becoming the second black woman in the United States to earn a law degree.